Saskatchewan Highway 135

 Highway 135 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 106 near Jan Lake to Sandy Bay.
 It is about 121 km long.

 Route description

 Highway 135 connects with the Jan Lake Access Road near the Jan Lake Recreation Site, about 7 km north of Highway 106.
 It runs north towards Mirond Lake where it crosses Opawikusehikan Narrows between Mirond and Pelican Lakes at Pelican Narrows.
 The highway passes through the community of Pelican Narrows within the Peter Ballantyne Cree Nation.
-From there it runs north–east, crosses the Nemei River, then turns north to Sandy Bay on the Churchill River.
+From there it runs north-east, provides access to Sokatisewin Lake, crosses the Nemei River, and then turns north to Sandy Bay on Wasawakasik Lake.
+Sokatisewin and Wasawakasik Lakes are along the course of the Churchill River.
+The highway also provides access to the Island Falls Hydroelectric Station.